Using CSS anchor positioning

 CSS anchor positioning also provides CSS-only mechanisms for specifying multiple alternative positions for an anchor-positioned element.
 For example, if a tooltip is anchored to a form field but the tooltip would otherwise be rendered offscreen in its default position settings, the browser can try rendering it in a different suggested position so it is placed onscreen, or, alternatively, hide it altogether if desired.

 This article explains the fundamental anchor positioning concepts, and how to use the module's association, positioning, and sizing features at a basic level.
 We've included links to reference pages with additional examples and syntax details for each concept discussed below.
-For information on specifying alternative positions and hiding anchor-positioned elements, see Handling overflow: try options and conditional hiding.
+For information on specifying alternative positions and hiding anchor-positioned elements, see Handling overflow: try fallbacks and conditional hiding.

 Fundamental concepts